njranum/ama-rag/README.md

 ## Why it exists

-A résumé is a static list; a recruiter's real questions ("has he shipped anything with streaming?", "what's his cloud experience?") don't have a fixed place on the page.
+A CV is a static list; a recruiter's real questions ("has he shipped anything with streaming?", "what's his cloud experience?") don't have a fixed place on the page.
 This is a retrieval-augmented widget that answers those questions in Nic's own documented words — pulling the relevant passages from a curated Notion knowledge base, grounding the model in them, and